looker-open-source/embed-sdk/README.md

 ### Building

 First initialize the SDK with address of your Looker server and the endpoint on your server that will perform authentication.
-(Note: Port must be included if it is required to reach the Looker server from browser clients, e.g. looker.example.com:443, but the protocol (http/https) should *not* be included.
+(Note: Port must be included if it is required to reach the Looker server from browser clients, e.g. looker.example.com:1919, but the protocol (http/https) should *not* be included.)

 ```javascript
 LookerEmbedSDK.init('looker.example.com', '/auth')